Epidemiology of syphilis

 Syphilis is a bacterial infection transmitted by sexual contact and is believed to have infected 12 million people in 1999 with greater than 90% of cases in the developing world.
 It affects between 700,000 and 1.6 million pregnancies a year, resulting in spontaneous abortions, stillbirths, and congenital syphilis.
 In Sub-Saharan Africa syphilis contributes to approximately 20% of perinatal deaths.

 In the developed world, syphilis infections were in decline until the 1980s and 1990s due to widespread use of antibiotics.
-Since the year 2000, rates of syphilis have been increasing in the US, UK, Australia, and Europe primarily among men who have sex with men.
+Since the year 2000, rates of syphilis have been increasing in the US, UK, Australia, and Europe primarily among men who have sex with men (MSM).
 This is attributed to unsafe sexual practices.
-A Sexually transmitted disease (STD) Surveillance study done by the Centers for Disease Control and Prevention in 2016 showed that men who have sex with men only account for over half (52%) of the 27,814 cases during that year.
-Nationally, the highest rates of primary and secondary syphilis in 2016 were observed among men aged 20–34 years, among men in the West, and among Black men.
+A sexually transmitted infection (STI) Surveillance study done by the Centers for Disease Control and Prevention in 2016 showed that men who have sex with men only account for over half (52%) of the 27,814 cases in the US during that year.
+The highest rates of primary and secondary syphilis in were observed among men aged 20–34 years, and among black men.

 Increased rates among heterosexuals have occurred in China and Russia since the 1990s.
 Syphilis increases the risk of HIV transmission by two to five times and co-infection is common (30–60% in a number of urban centers).

 Untreated, it has a mortality rate of 8% to 58%, with a greater death rate in males.
 The higher incidence of mortality among males compared to females is not well understood, but is thought to be related to immunological differences across gender.
 The symptoms of syphilis have become less severe over the 19th and 20th century in part due to widespread availability of effective treatment and partly due to decreasing virulence of the spirochete.
 With early treatment few complications result.